byschii/nonoiseplease/VARIE.md

 ## PRE-RELEASE
 - fix ui on extention with msgs
 - fix ui on web page (maybe with a menu on top)
-- test search with categories from web page
-- explore test of extention
+- explore test of extention NON CI STANNO
+    - avvi
 - import bookmarks
 - test proxies
-- remove 'extension token' from ui and schema

 ## NICE TO HAVE
 - in extention, when showing results, put link to internal page management